btr-supply/contracts/CONTRIBUTING.md

     ```bash
     make install-deps
     ```
-    *(Note: You might need to manually install Solana/Sui toolchains if not handled by the script).*
+    *(NB: You might need to manually install Solana/Sui toolchains if not handled by the script).*

 ## Development Workflow